-Admission to an advanced certificate status implies no commitment for admission to a degree, non-degree or non-credit program.
+Admission to an Advanced Certificate implies no commitment for admission to a degree, non-degree, or non-credit program.

-For more information about applying to an Advanced Certificate program, visit https://www.tc.columbia.edu/admissions/admission/instructions/advanced-certificate-programs/.
+For more information about applying to an Advanced Certificate program, visit www.tc.columbia.edu/admissions/admission/instructions/advanced-certificate-programs.